Doist/ffs/docs/src/index.md

 ## Project

-FFS is built primarily on Kotlin Multiplatform and made up of 4 major components:
+FFS is built on Kotlin Multiplatform and made up of 4 major components:

 - A [dashboard](dashboard) to create and manage feature flags.
 - [SDKs](sdks) to consume feature flags: